browserify/browserify-handbook/readme.markdown

 ## auto-recompile

 Running a command to recompile your bundle every time can be slow and tedious.
 Luckily there are many tools to solve this problem.
 Some of these tools support live-reloading to various degrees and others have a more traditional manual refresh cycle.

+These are just a few of the tools you can use, but there are many more on npm!
+There are many different tools here that encompass many different tradeoffs and development styles.
+It can be a little bit more work up-front to find the tools that responate most strongly with your own personal expectations and experience, but I think this diversity helps programmers to be more effective and provides more room for creativity and experimentation.
+I think diversity in tooling and a smaller browserify core is healthier in the medium to long term than picking a few "winners" by including them in browserify core (which creates all kinds of havoc in meaningful versioning and bitrot in core).

+That said, here are a few modules you might want to consider for setting up a browserify development workflow.
+But keep an eye out for other tools not (yet) on this list!

 ### [watchify](https://npmjs.org/package/watchify)